OmnixCode/FlexVAE/README.md

 ### Loss functions

-Loss function for the the model is expressed as:
+The loss function for the model is expressed as:
 $$L_{total} = \alpha  \cdot  L_{reconstruction} + kld{\textunderscore}weight  \cdot  L_{KLD} + ssim{\textunderscore}metrics  \cdot  \beta  \cdot  (1-L_{ssim}) + sparse{\textunderscore}metrics \cdot L\_{sparse} $$

 Where $ssim{\textunderscore}metrics$ and $sparse{\textunderscore}metrics$ are logical variables that take the ${\color{red}True}$ or ${\color{red}False}$ values.
-This is internaly converted to 0 or 1 and this effectively turns off or on the SSIM and sparse parts of the total loss.
+This is internally converted to 0 or 1 and this effectively turns off or on the SSIM and sparse parts of the total loss.

 ## How to use

 ### Configuration modes
-Model configuration file is present in /configs/config.cfg file.
-Here we can adjust all the input, output and training parameters.
+The model configuration file is present in /configs/config.cfg file.
+Here we can adjust all the input, output, and training parameters.

 ```json
 {